The Artist Poet: Don Blanding

 The arch enemy of dreams.

-But If I listen I can hear the rustle of their garments,
+I listen I can hear the rustle of their garments,

 the echoes of their laughter